Capture of Klisura Pass: Battle

 The Italian headquarters immediately launched counterattacks to recapture the sector.
 Italian Supreme Commander Ugo Cavallero ordered the newly arrived Lupi di Toscana Division to support the Julia Alpine Division, but the operation was ill-prepared.
 Although they faced only four Greek battalions, they rapidly lost one battalion of their own due to encirclement.
 By 11 January, the Italian attack had been pushed back and over the next days, the Lupi di Toscana were almost annihilated.
 This failure secured Greek possession of the pass.

 Aftermath

 The capture of the strategic pass by the Greek army was considered a major success by the Allied forces, with the Commander of the British forces in the Middle East, Archibald Wavell, sending a congratulatory message to Alexander Papagos.

 In the following weeks, the front lines stabilized, with the Greek forces facing a bad logistical situation and the Italians managing to gain numerical superiority in order to stop their retreat.
 Both sides kept their positions until the German intervention in April 1941.

-On January 22, 2018, following an agreement between the Greek and Albanian foreign ministers, a systematic effort to recover the bodies of fallen Greek soldiers from the battle was undertaken between the two countries.
+Beginning on 22 January 2018, following an agreement between the Greek and Albanian foreign ministers, a systematic effort to recover the bodies of fallen Greek soldiers from the battle was undertaken between the two countries.
 The remains of the Greek soldiers will be buried in the Greek military cemetery located within the pass.